Choose your country to see the products for your location

 Clinical background

-Mutations in multiple genes are associated with autosomal dominant (SNCA, LRRK2, GCH1, UCHL1) or autosomal recessive (PARK2 (also known as PRKN), PINK1, PARK7, ATP13A2) Parkinson’s disease.
+Mutations in multiple genes are associated with autosomal dominant (SNCA, LRRK2, GCH1, UCHL1) or autosomal recessive (PARK2 (also known as PRKN), PINK1, PARK7, ATP13A2) Parkinson's disease.
 Mutations in these genes range from point mutations to larger exonic rearrangements including deletions and duplications.
-The presence of multiple copies of SNCA is known to be associated with Parkinson’s disease and the severity of symptoms increases with the number of copies of the gene (Keyser et al. 2010, Matsumoto et al. 2010).
+The presence of multiple copies of SNCA is known to be associated with Parkinson's disease and the severity of symptoms increases with the number of copies of the gene (Keyser et al. 2010, Matsumoto et al. 2010).
+Duplications lead to LOPD, while triplications lead to a more severe form of EOPD with dementia.
 The LRRK2 G2019S mutation (p.Gly2019Ser, c.6055G>A) is the most common Parkinson-associated mutation known today and has been reported in 41% of sporadic and 37% of familial Parkinson patients from the North African Arab population and in 18.3% of Ashkenazi Jewish Parkinson patients (Lesage et al. 2006, Ozelius et al. 2006), while the mutation has been found in only 0.58% Parkinson patients of European and Asian origin (Ross et al. 2011).

-Mutations in PARK2 and PINK1 are the most common causes of early onset Parkinson’s disease (EOPD), however the frequencies vary widely across studies.
+Mutations in PARK2 and PINK1 are the most common causes of EOPD, however the frequencies vary widely across studies.
 It has been reported that up to 50% of familial and 18% of sporadic EOPD cases had pathogenic PARK2 mutations, whereas more recent studies have reported a pathogenic mutation frequency as low as 1.6%.
 Frequency estimates for PINK1 mutations tend to fall within a similarly broad range as for PARK2, whereas PARK7 mutations are generally very rare, being estimated in a UK-based study in 0.4% (Kilarski et al. 2012).
 Parkinson-related mutations in ATP13A2, GCH1 and UCHL1 are very rare.

 Regulatory status

-SALSA MLPA Probemix P051 Parkinson mix 1 is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P051 Parkinson mix 1 is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.
 This assay has also been registered for IVD use in Israel.

 This assay is for research use only (RUO) in all other territories.